strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-17-math417-23-invariant-factor-decompositions.markdown

 	\end{align*}
 	$$
 </div>
-When we prove this theorem, then for finite abelian groups, we won't have terms like $$\mathbf{Z}$$ since they are finite.
+For finite abelian groups, we won't have terms like $$\mathbf{Z}$$ since they are finite.
 So we will get exactly the invariant factor form out of this.
 So this proposition will essentially give us the existence of invariant factor decomposition.
-It will take this lecture and probably the next lecture
+It will take this lecture and probably the next lecture to prove it.
 <br>
 <br>
 <hr>
 <br>
 <!----------------------------------------------------------------------------->
-<h4><b>Proving the Existence of Invariant Factor Decomposition Plan</b></h4>
+<h4><b>The Existence of Invariant Factor Decomposition Proof Sketch</b></h4>
 So now we want to describe the steps involved in this proof:

 <ol>